 Target Competition’s Josh Files retook the lead of the TCR Europe series after a dominant weekend for the i30 N TCR teams at the Red Bull Ring (July 12-14).
 He qualified second fastest, in the middle of a Hyundai 1-2-3 lead by BRC Racing Team man Luca Filippi and completed by M Racing driver Nelson Panciatici.
 However, Files was able to get the best start of the three and took the lead, holding off Filippi for his second win of the season at the head of a Hyundai 1-2.

 Panciatici finished just off the podium in fourth, ahead of Hyundai Motorsport Customer Racing Junior Driver Luca Engstler and Dušan Borković, who made it five i30 N TCR in the top six.

 Engstler added to his successful season with his first TCR Europe victory in Race 2.
-A brief rain shower made for difficult conditions during the race, but Engstler was able to control the car on slick tyres despite the slippery surface.
-Patiently moving up through the field Engstler only took the lead on the final lap.
+A brief rain shower resulted in challenging conditions during the race, but Engstler was able to control the car on slick tyres despite the slippery surface.
+Patiently moving up through the field, Engstler only took the lead on the final lap.
 He led home another i30 N TCR 1-2 completed by Josh Files who moved up after starting ninth to bolster his championship lead at the start of the second half of the campaign, now with Engstler as his nearest competitor.